nodecosmos/nodecosmos_server/charybdis/README.md

 ```

 ## As Native
-In case you need to run operations on native model, you can use `as_native` method:
+In case we need to run operations on native model, we can use `as_native` method:
 ```rust
 partial_user!(UpdateUser, id, username);